Dogemist/ButTest/README.md

 ## Kafka

-Right now there's a single Kafka node, which runs on port `9092`
+Right now there's a single Kafka node, which is accessible by another Docker service on port `9092`, and by the host machine on port `29092`.

 ## Zookeeper

-Right now there's a single Kafka node, which runs on port `2181`
+Right now there's a single Zookeeper node, which runs on port `2181` for both Docker services and the host machine.

 ## Kafka Schema Registry

-Right now there's a single Kafka Schema Registry, which runs on port `8081`.
+Right now there's a single Kafka Schema Registry, which runs on port `8081` for both Docker services and the host machine.

 ## Gitlab Producer

 Right now it's the only alpha-ready Producer app available.
 It exposes the TCP port `3000` and accepts Gitlab Webhooks at `HTTP POST localhost:3000/webhooks/gitlab`.
 It reads its configuration at boot time from its environment variables, which are defined in [./butterfly/gitlab-producer/.gitlab-producer.env](./tree/master/butterfly/gitlab-producer/.gitlab-producer.env).

+## Middleware Dispatcher

+It reads messages from `service-gitlab`, `service-sonarqube`, `service-redmine`, asks the `user-manager` for a list of users that should receive the event described by these messages, and publishes a new message for each contact that each user in the list has defined.
+It can write to `contact-telegram`, `contact-slack`, and `contact-email` topics.
+It reads its configuration at boot time from its environment variables, which are defined in [./butterfly/middleware-dispatcher/.middleware-dispatcher.env](./tree/master/butterfly/middleware-dispatcher/.middleware-dispatcher.env).

+## Telegram Consumer

+Consumer that reads messages from the `contact-telegram` topic.
+It reads its configuration at boot time from its environment variables, which are defined in [./butterfly/telegram-consumer/.telegram-consumer.env](./tree/master/butterfly/telegram-consumer/.telegram-consumer.env).

+## Email Consumer

+Consumer that reads messages from the `contact-email` topic.
+It reads its configuration at boot time from its environment variables, which are defined in [./butterfly/email-consumer/.email-consumer.env](./tree/master/butterfly/email-consumer/.email-consumer.env).

 # How to run third party services